Kluserthon-grp35/Frontend/README.md

 ### Step 5

-Commit and push to your branch, then send a Pull Request.
+Commit and push to your branch (using ``git push origin yourbranchname``), then send a Pull Request.

 NOTE: If your PR has conflict, it will be rejected until you solve it.
 And please, don't force push.